Alitariq747/intro_to_mL/README.md

 ## Notebooks Overview

 1. **Pandas Basics:** Introduction to Pandas library with hands-on examples.
+2. **MatplotLib Library** For pretty and detailed visualisations.
-2. **NumPy Fundamentals:** Key concepts and functionalities of NumPy.
+3. **NumPy Fundamentals:** Key concepts and functionalities of NumPy.
-3. **Scikit-Learn Projects:** Real-world projects and case studies using Scikit-Learn for machine learning.
+4. **Scikit-Learn Projects:** Real-world projects and case studies using Scikit-Learn for machine learning.
-4. **Data Cleaning and Preprocessing:** Techniques for cleaning and preprocessing datasets.
+5. **Data Cleaning and Preprocessing:** Techniques for cleaning and preprocessing datasets.

 ## Datasets